 Dealing with a dog who pees in the house is a pain, but there are steps you can take, especially if your otherwise perfect pooch likes to piddle on the carpet.
 Dog urine has an unpleasant smell and over time the odor becomes more difficult to remove.
 To prevent your dog from urinating on carpets while you train it to urinate outdoors, you may use certain commercial repellents or home remedies.
 Dogs have very sensitive noses, so often a strong smelling repellent sprayed on their usual pee spot will be enough to dissuade your dog from peeing.
 It's important to clean the areas well before you apply any solutions, especially if the dog has urinated on the carpets as dogs tend to return to places that have a urine odor.
 Also, be sure to spot test any of these repellents before spraying large areas to be sure no discoloration of your carpet occurs.

 What to Spray on Carpet to Keep Dogs From Peeing

-Mix lemon juice -- commercial or freshly squeezed -- with water and sprinkle it on your carpets.
+Mix lemon juice (commercial or freshly squeezed) with water and sprinkle it on your carpets.
 This smell is pleasant for people, but will keep your dog at bay.
 The citric acid is also effective if you want to clean and remove urine odor from carpets.

 Ammonia has a powerful smell dogs dislike.
-However, the smell of ammonia is similar to the dog urine smell you want to cover, so you might want to use this solution if all others fail.
+However, the smell of ammonia is similar to the dog urine smell you want to cover, so you might want to save this solution if all others fail.
 Dilute the ammonia with water and spray it over the carpets.